voxel51/platform-integrations/README.md

-When the webhook is configured for `job_complete` events, every job completed on your Platform account will send metadata about the completed job to the static URL that the Lamda app is configured to process.
+When the webhook is configured for `job_complete` events, every job completed on your Platform account will send metadata about the completed job to the static URL that the Lambda app is configured to process.

 The example Lambda code in this app uses the
 [Python Client Library](https://github.com/voxel51/api-py) to download the